Process for Applying to Create a New Organization

 Certification: the constitution should include the signature of each of the group’s founders.
 Any amendments to existing constitutions should be signed by the President and Treasurer of the organization at the time the amendment is made.

 When establishing your student organization, you will also need to meet the following additional requirements before receiving official HLS recognition:

-The functions of the faculty advisors are twofold: they contribute to the healthy growth and functioning of a student organization by providing constructive advice and assistance; and they help to prevent or solve problems or difficult situations before or as they arise.
+The functions of the advisors are twofold: they contribute to the healthy growth and functioning of a student organization by providing constructive advice and assistance; and they help to prevent or solve problems or difficult situations before or as they arise.

 Funding of New Student Organizations

 To obtain funding, new student organizations must comply with the rules and procedures established for existing student organizations as described above.
 Because of limited total funding for student organizations, the maximum amount of funding available for a new organization is typically $200-$250, although new organizations are not automatically entitled to this level of funding.
 For these purposes, a new organization is one that has not previously received separate funding or separate recognition from the Dean of Students Office.